 You probably are familiar with this experience: Time feels like it has passed so quickly and yet in many ways it also feels like you have lived a lifetime.
 Time has such a funny way of doing this, especially in the midst of grief and sorrow.

 One year ago today, my wife and I lost our son.
 These words seem so heart-wrenching and yet at the same time seem like such a matter-of-fact way to express what happened.
 The whole of it still feels like a nightmare.
 It still feels like a bad dream that I might one day wake up from.
 It leaves me with waves of grief which arise from nowhere like a gulf storm.
 It pounds hard against my mind.
 Tears flow.
 Sorrow floods in, wanting nothing more than to see Finley taking His first steps.

 But these experiences have been used by God this year in ways I could not have imagined.
 He has allowed me to minister out of my pain, out of my sorrow, and out of my loss.
-He has allowed me to sit with those who weep, mourn with those who mourn.
 He has shown Himself to be a Good Father and Good Shepherd.
 He has tended my soul and allows His kindness to shine upon me.
 Like the warm sun of spring on my skin after a cold winter, God has warmed my souls with His Presence.

 But He has taught me quite a few things as well.
 Things about Himself that I knew but had never experienced.
 Things about myself that I didn’t know I was capable of and the many ways I still need the Spirit to grow me.
 Yet the most surprising thing I think about almost on a weekly basis is death.
 Not just the death of Finley, although that is certainly thought about, but specifically what death means for the Christian.